judyohjo/web/README.md

 # Creating a website
-- A platform that allows students to communicate with other students easily
+- A platform that allows students to communicate with other students easily when selling and buying secondhand goods
 - Creating a website for students to sell second hand textbooks/lab coats and etc
 - They can create their own account and upload post on what to sell
 - Students can comment below on the feed